EQuimper/equimper.com/posts/build-a-rest-api-with-adonisjs-and-tdd-part-3/build-a-rest-api-with-adonisjs-and-tdd-part-3.md

 }
 ```

 This update method will first get the user.
 Then find the challenge.
-This will return a free 404 if the challenge don't exist.
-After this we check for the
+This will return a free 404 if the challenge doesn't exist.
+After this, we check for the
-user_id key in challenge to see if that match the current user.
+user_id key in the challenge to see if that match the current user.
 If not we throw an Exception.

 Time to make the exception